 Challenges: Hot and steep in sections

-The Carnarvon Gorge Great Walk features the Aboriginal art of the Bidjara and Karingbal people, mossy gorges, and views of the tablelands (aka the ‘roof’ of QLD).
+The Carnarvon Gorge Great Walk features the Aboriginal art of the Bidjara and Karingbal people, mossy gorges, and views of the tablelands (aka the ‘roof’ of Queensland).
 Dreamtime stories tell how the rainbow serpent Mundagurra carved out the gorges.

 The full walk offers great camping, proper Aussie bush, and lots of solitude – perfect for a group trip.
 There’s a huge drive-in campsite where you can base yourself and explore all the local sights.
-It’s a full nine-hour drive north west of Brisbane, or seven hours West of Bundaberg, so it’s well-suited to a uni break or annual leave.
+It’s a full nine-hour drive north west of Brisbane, or seven hour’s west of Bundaberg, so it’s well-suited to a uni break or annual leave.

 North Queensland

-10. Juwun Walk*
+13. Juwun Walk*

-Time Taken: 4-6 days
+Duration: 4-6 days

-Length: 51km
+Distance: 51km

 Highlights: Wild camping and wildlife